Akram-Ibrahim/akram-ibrahim.github.io/_pages/about.md

   - /about.html
 ---

-<span style="color: #DC143C;"><strong>I am planning to graduate in Spring 2025 and am looking for full-time opportunities.
-Reach out to me if you have any relevant positions!</strong></span>
+<span style="font-size: smaller;">I am planning to graduate in Spring 2025 and am looking for full-time opportunities.
+Reach out to me if you have any relevant positions!</span>

 <span style="font-size: smaller;">I am currently pursuing a Ph.D. in Physics at the University of Maryland Baltimore County (UMBC), specializing in computational materials science under the supervision of [Dr. Can Ataca](https://physics.umbc.edu/people/faculty/ataca/).
 I completed my Master of Science in Physics at UMBC in 2021.
 I also hold a Bachelor's degree in Mechanical Power Engineering (Thermal Engines, Fluid/Gas Dynamics) from Menoufia University in Egypt, which I obtained in 2016.</span>